modmuss50/OptiFabric/README.md

 ### [OptiFabric Download](https://github.com/modmuss50/OptiFabric/releases)

-### [OptiFabric Download](https://optifine.net/downloads) (current 1.14 builds are under the preview section)
+### [Optifine Download](https://optifine.net/downloads) (current 1.14 builds are under the preview section)

 ## Issues

-If you happen to find an issue and you believe it is to od with OptiFabric and not Optifine or a mod please open an issue [here](https://github.com/modmuss50/OptiFabric/issues)
+If you happen to find an issue and you believe it is to do with OptiFabric and not Optifine or a mod please open an issue [here](https://github.com/modmuss50/OptiFabric/issues)

 Note Fabric, Optifine and OptiFabric are still all in beta, so things will be broken.